Head lice

 • The lice may have been resistant to the chosen treatment.

 • You may have picked up a new infestation immediately after the treatment finished.
-Consider assessing all close contacts and household members to identity sources of re-infestation.
+Consider assessing all close contacts and household members to identify sources of re-infestation.

 Self-care (What can I do?)